Mechanism of circular polarization in giant pulses and fast radio bursts: Application to nanoshot pairs

-Faraday rotation of pulsar radiation and FRBs are generally considered in the intergalactic region with $\omega_{B}\ll\omega_{0}$, $\omega_{pe}\ll\omega_{0}$ and $N_{L,R}<1$.
-In contrast, here are $N_{L}<1$ and $N_{R}>1$ before the resonance.
-Due to a big difference of $N_{L}$ and $N_{R}$, the Faraday rotation would be much fast in the magnetosphere and also sensitive to local plasma density.
-This can account for random polarization angles observed in a few bundles of nanoshots \cite{Hankins2016}.
+While Faraday rotation is typically considered in the interstellar region ($N_{L,R}<1$), our scenario with $N_{L}<1$ and $N_{R}>1$ before resonance implies faster rotation, sensitive to local plasma density.
+This accounts for observed random polarization angles in some nanoshots \citep{Hankins2016}.

-\textbf{5.
-Discussions and conclusions}
+\section{Discussions and conclusions}